-There are many reasons to look on your own for PD for ESOL teachers.
+There are many reasons to put together your own ELD professional development.
 It can be challenging to stay aware of current research on language acquisition.
-You might have limited opportunities to collaborate with other ESOL teachers can be.
-This is especially true if you are one of the only ESOL teachers at your school.
+You might have limited opportunities to collaborate with other ELD teachers in your building.
 Some districts offer great professional development around diversity, ELLs, and academic vocabulary.
-In other cases some of the PD offer is mandatory but does not apply to what you are doing day to day in the classroom.
+In other cases, some of the PD offer is mandatory but does not apply to what you are doing day to day in the classroom.

 Boosting Achievement ESL Podcast Hosted by a high school ESL teacher and the author of Boosting Achievement.
 In each episode she interviews teachers and experts about strategies to support ELLs.

 Cult of Pedagogy This podcast is about general teaching best practices with tips for supporting ELLs.It also has a number of episodes specific to teaching ELLs.